Come on in,

 Can co‑parenting therapy help if we disagree about everything?

 Yes.
-Therapy helps you identify shared goals, reduce unproductive conflict, and create agreements that make day‑to‑day parenting smoother.
+Therapy helps you reduce unproductive conflict, and create a direction forward that make day‑to‑day parenting smoother.

 What if communication is really strained?